 I recommend getting the Razer Opus Active Noise Cancelling Headphones (Affiliate Link).
 They are wireless and offer great support when running.

-I hope this article has helped you understand what is important to remember when running.
+I hope these running hacks have helped you understand what is important to remember when running.

 If you follow the steps outlined above, your runs should become more enjoyable and you should see weekly improvements.